awsdocs/amazon-ecs-developer-guide/doc_source/ecs-on-outposts.md

 **Note**
 This command is also used when adding additional instances to the cluster\.
 Any containers deployed in the cluster will be placed on that specific AWS Outposts\.

-1. Register a task definition\.
+1. Register your task definition\.
+Use the following command and substitute `ecs-task.json` with the name of your task definition\.

    ```
    aws ecs register-task-definition -~-~cli-input-json file://ecs-task.json